 I walked across the quad and tapped my dad on his shoulder.

 He and Mom turned around and saw me standing there with a huge grin.
-I pointed to my sweater, then the letter W with the football logo and my name.
+I pointed to my jacket, then the letter W with the football logo and my name.

 “What do you think?”